nidhivijayan/ANG-transcriptome/README.md

 ```

 ## 5. Compare Qualities of assemblies
+For comaprison between assemblies, 5 ANGs, 2 from Nyholm and 3 from Pankey were assembled and compared.
+Similarly 5 LOs were assembled separately and compared.
+This was done due to time constraints.

 ### 5.1 Bowtie2
 We examined the read composition of the assemblies using Bowtie2 to assess if the reads were properly paired.